Hi, it’s Dr. Aesha. Thanks for visiting my website!

 Here’s what you can expect from me that you won’t get anywhere else:

-- A lot of dating advice is disempowering to women, especially Black women!
-With my academic background in researching African American women's voices, I noticed that a lot of what matchmakers and relationship gurus tell black women doesn't take into account our diverse experiences as smart, successful, sassy, spiritual people.
+- A lot of dating advice is disempowering Black women!
+With my academic background in researching African American women’s voices, I noticed that a lot of what matchmakers and relationship gurus tell black women doesn’t take into account our diverse experiences as smart, successful, sassy, spiritual people.

 - I believe you need a fresh perspective on men, dating, relationships and marriage.
 If you want to get what you’ve never had, you’ve got to do something you’ve never done.

-Most of all, I keep it real and share with you what it's really going to take to find and keep the love of your life.
+Most of all, I keep it real and share with you what it’s really going to take to attract Mr. Right into your life so you can create a powerful family legacy with your purpose partner!

 No matter where you are in your journey, you’ll find free resources here that will help you.
 Take a look around and let me know how I can serve you!